Table of Contents[Hide][Show]

 So, should you consume high oleic safflower oil?
 Not really, as it is just as industrialized as its low oleic cousin.

-But, if you really want to consume a healthy, high oleic oil, a nonhybridized, truly traditional source would be preferable such as extra virgin olive oil!
+But, if you really want to consume a healthy, high oleic oil that is nonhybridized, a traditional source would be preferable such as extra virgin olive oil!

 I personally am highly skeptical of healthier living through chemistry and industrialized farming.
 If you feel the same, then skip the safflower oil.